262 Fifth Avenue

-262 Fifth Avenue is a residential skyscraper under construction on Fifth Avenue in Manhattan, New York City.
-Five Points Development is developing the building, which is being developed by Boris Kuzinez and designed by architectural firm Meganom.
+262 Fifth Avenue is a residential skyscraper on Fifth Avenue in Manhattan, New York City.
+Five Points Development is developing the building, which is being developed by Boris Kuzinez and designed by Russian architectural firm Meganom.
 SLCE Architects is the executive architect.
 The structure is 860 ft high, with 26 apartments across 54 stories.

 Work on the site began in 2017 when the existing structures were demolished, though construction of the skyscraper's foundation did not begin until 2022.
 The building topped out in April 2024, and apartment sales began that December.